-Wolfram himself.
+Wolfram's magician seems to have become in the eyes of medieval German writers as real and historical as Wolfram himself.
 In the Wartburgkrieg both are represented as taking part, and engaging in a riddling contest, in which Wolfram, as he certainly ought to do, proves victorious.
 One tradition even represents Klingsor as a

 bishop -- a curious transformation!

 ut nowhere does Klingsor appear as of so really evil character as he does in the

 drama.
 Immoral as he is, and to a certain degree revengeful, as his dealings in magic are by Wolfram, as by Wagner, ascribed to his

 desire to avenge his own well-deserved punishment upon others; but the dwellers in his Magic Castle are surrounded by luxury and splendour, and have nothing, save

 their separation from their friends, to complain of.
 Nor are they other than innocent in life.
 Orgeluse expressly states that